 Offering a designated item for sale with a portion of proceeds going to a charity can be a terrific fundraising effort.
 Take the sale of a special drink flavor or souvenir cup for example.
 You could offer a normal large Pepsi for $2.99 but decide to offer a uniquely branded cup for the benefit of a local or national charity.
 Perhaps you sell the special drink for $3.99, with $1 of each purchase going towards the fundraiser.
 Using this approach, the restaurant chain Firebirds Wood Fired Grill raised over $1,000,000 in 2017 by selling lemonade to support Alex’s Lemonade Stand Foundation.

-There are a lot of possibilities for your facility, whether it’s a souvenir cup, specially colored socks for Alzheimer’s Awareness or anything else you dream up.
-Each item can be set up like a package to allocate the charitable funds to a non-sales bucket for easy tracking and management and the remainder going into your regular revenue streams.
+There are a lot of possibilities for your FEC facility, whether it’s a souvenir cup, specially colored trampoline park socks for Alzheimer’s Awareness or anything else you dream up.
+Each item can be set up like a package to allocate the charitable funds to a non-sales bucket for easy POS tracking and FEC management and the remainder going into your regular revenue streams.

 2. Offer a ‘Give the Change to Be the Change’ Program.

-For your facility, this also increases transaction speed with cashiers not having to count out coins – and reduces the need for you to keep change on hand.
+For your park facility, a cashless arcade system also increases transaction speed with cashiers not having to count out coins – and reduces the need for you to keep change on hand.
 Like with other giving options, this can be made seamless at the point of sale with a simple prompt at the end of each transaction, and all monies collected are automatically allocated to a given charity on the back-end so you can easily pull reports to make your donation monthly or quarterly, etc.

 3. Promote a partner event.